-Common Good:
+Good: Practical

-The possible to imagine a brain-damaged individual who remembers jokes only in Theoretical the act of retelling them and forgets them Content, immediately.
-Such a person might be capable of surprising himself.
+The possible to imagine a brain-damaged Common individual who remembers jokes only in Theoretical the act of retelling them and forgets them Content, immediately.
+Such a person might be ca-Tactical Utility pable of surprising himself.
 But the sciencefiction character of this example suggests how fanciful it is.